catie-aq/zephyr_microcrystal-rv8803/samples/README.md

 This sample application provides an example usage of the RTC RV8803 from Microcrystal AG.

+- It print the battery flags to check for RTC battery status.
 - It sets the RTC time to the `Wed Dec 31 2025 23:59:55 GMT+0000`
 - It sets an alarm to send an interrupt each time the RTC time reaches the minute `01` (i.e. each hour at minute `01`).
 - Use the alarm callback to change the `clock_OUT` rate between `32.768 kHz` and `1024 Hz`.